Mc-s-Code-Dojo/setup-env/README.md

 #### A quick shorter on git

-It saves every change that happened in the folder it is initalised in.
+It saves every change that happened in the folder it is initialised in.

 If you run `ls -la` you should see a `.git` folder (in a folder you cloned or when you run `git init`).
 This is where all the data changes are saved.
 This is great in case you need to revert to an old version or keep track of new features.
 You can view the commit history by running `git log`.